Being certain of the uncertainties

 Multiple test settings

-With AnalyticTrust it is easy to set up tests for individual product types by selecting the type of test, the analysis frequency and specifying the high-low limits for the instrument’s performance.
+With AnalyticTrust it is easy to set up tests for individual product types by selecting the type of test, the analysis frequency and specifying the limits for the instrument’s performance.
 Choose between the traditional test types, where you look directly at compliance of the instrument’s performance and reference method.
 Alternatively, you can select a series of tests that examine part of the total analysis plan such as the sampling process, uncertainty from the reference method and instrument stability – areas that each affect the accuracy of the results and precision.
 Finally, you can implement the same tests globally throughout your organisation.